-- and Assessor's Parcel Maps (if requestedl)

-- Appraisal or Support for Estimated Easement Value

-- Revised Project Boundary Area Map(s)

-- Revised Building Envelope Map

-- Revised Priority Population Benefits Table and supporting documentation (only required if applying for priority population status)
+- Letter to Planning Director - Letter from Groundwater Water Sustainability Agency (only required for projects in critically overdrafted basins) - Updated Preliminary Title Report, Underlying Documents, and Assessor's Parcel Maps (if requestedl) - Appraisal or Support for Estimated Easement Value - Revised Project Boundary Area Map(s) - Revised Building Envelope Map - Revised Priority Population Benefits Table and supporting documentation (only required if applying for priority population status)

-Applicants are required to notify the local government's planning director about the application.
+Applicants are required to notify the planning director of the county government within which the project is located about the application.
+Applicants with a project located within a city or city sphere of influence will need to notify both the relevant city and county.
 For all applications received, SALC will independently notify the local government's planning director.
 SALC will also notify the regional transportation planning agency responsible for the applicable sustainable communities strategy or regional transportation plan if a sustainable communities strategy is not required by law.
 These parties will have 30 days to provide comments regarding the application.
 SALC will make reasonable efforts to address concerns raised by these parties and may consider feedback in evaluating the application.